 Recommendation metadata is typically handled quite well by streaming services since much of their platforms operate from recommendations and discovery.
 However, it’s important to keep up to date with how their services change to understand the underlying technology through press releases and technology updates.

-That’s not all: We’ve added Metadata Collector to scrape up all the metadata from Spotify and enrich your music metadata database.
 This is all a part of a software squirt from Reprtoir, integrating several products and music service integrations to fit the needs of our users.
 Willing to get in touch with us?
 You can book a demo here.